cse110-sp23-group27/cse110-sp23-group27/admin/meetings/052823-retrospective.md

 - Not as many pull requests

 ### Next sprint
-- Get Tarot cards done by Thrusday of week 10
+- Get Tarot cards done by Thursday of week 10
 - We are still meeting on Week 10